Does the State of Oklahoma require testing for homeschoolers?

 Since homeschooling parents work closely with their students, they have a good idea of how the students are progressing in their education.
 Therefore, some parents choose not to give their children standardized tests.
 However, for many parents, the standardized test provides the confirmation needed to boost confidence in their abilities to evaluate their children’s progress.
 Some parents might discover an area they didn’t realize needed more attention.
 And having a cumulative record of test scores is one way to provide credibility in the unlikely event the authorities contact you about your homeschool.
 (Note: This evidence should not be volunteered to these authorities nor shown to them unless it becomes necessary in a court case.)

-Testing periodically throughout a student’s home education gives him or her experience with formal tests, which he or she will almost certainly encounter at some point in his life.
+Testing periodically throughout a student’s home education gives your child experience with formal tests, which they will almost certainly encounter at some point in life.
 Colleges require entrance exams, and there will be other situations calling for testing, including job applications.
-This familiarity with test-taking will result in a better test score for him or her as it eliminates some of the test anxiety that might otherwise be encountered.
+This familiarity with test-taking will result in a better test score for them as it eliminates some of the test anxiety that might otherwise be encountered.

 How may a homeschooled child be tested?